 1. Use data to drive contextual storytelling.

-Good communication should paint a vivid picture, even if the topic is on the technical side.
-After all, consumers need to be able to understand the material for it to be impactful.
-However, for multifamily marketing campaigns to have a lingering effect, they must also present information that audiences can relate to or find use in.
+Good communication should paint a vivid picture, even if the topic is technical.
+After all, consumers need to understand the material for it to be impactful.
+However, multifamily marketing campaigns must also present information that audiences can relate to or find useful to have a lingering effect.
 This is where gathered data comes in.
-By utilizing soft and hard data, you can create a well-rounded customer story that provides context, evidence, and insights.
-Thus, when crafting multifamily content marketing for your customer story, take advantage of data collaborations to maximize relevancy.
+Using soft and hard data, you can create a well-rounded customer story that provides context, evidence, and insights.
+Thus, when crafting multifamily content marketing for your customer story, use data collaborations to maximize relevancy.

 2. Leverage data visualizations.

 Nothing hypes an exciting data set more than visuals.
-Though some data diehards may disagree, the truth is that visualizations make data more appealing and digestible.
+Though some data diehards may disagree, the truth is that visualizations make data more appealing and easier to digest.
 In fact, a study by iScribblers found that humans process visuals 60,000 times faster than plain text.
-Thus, should you have any pertinent data that needs sharing, explore doing so via infographics, interactive tables, or even videos.
+Thus, should you have any pertinent data to share, consider sharing it via infographics, interactive tables, or videos.

-Aside from being more immersive and interactive, data visualizations can increase recall value by upwards of 65%, making it a critical medium in data dissemination, externally and internally.
+Aside from being more immersive and interactive, data visualizations can increase recall by up to 65%, making them a critical medium for data dissemination, both externally and internally.

 3. Only pick the most salient data points.

-Although it may be tempting to publish every bit of data you gather, the best way to share them is only to circulate the most notable highlights in your multifamily content marketing.
+Although publishing every bit of data you gather may be tempting, the best way to share it is to circulate the most notable highlights in your multifamily content marketing.
 This benefits you two-fold.
-First, more succinct datasets allow you to retain an audience’s attention span (which is only eight seconds).
-And, second, shorter data — and content, in general — is more digitally compatible.
+First, more succinct datasets help you retain an audience’s attention (only eight seconds).
+And second, shorter data—and content in general—is more digitally compatible.

-Considering that mobile compatibility and software development is credited by 59% of those in the multifamily industry for improving customer service, it’s also no surprise that there is now a demand for software programmers with a degree in computer science.
-However, whatever platform you use, your audience won’t be engaged if you present them with a hodgepodge of figures and statistics.
+Considering that mobile compatibility and software development are credited by 59% of those in the multifamily industry for improving customer service, it’s also no surprise that there is now a demand for software programmers with a degree in computer science.
+However, on any platform, your audience won’t be engaged if you present them with a hodgepodge of figures and statistics.

 In line with this, data expert Dr. Stephanie Evergreen told Forbes that “cutting to the chase” with your findings is a better way to engage the 50% of audiences who view such content on their mobile devices.

 Although experts agree that the real estate market’s long-term future remains unclear, the influence of multifamily content marketing and the power of data is undeniable.
-As multifamily businesses aim to adjust to the New Normal, data-enriched content can act as an anchor and a propeller for industry stability and profit.
+As multifamily businesses adjust to the New Normal, data-enriched content can serve as both an anchor and a propeller for industry stability and profitability.